MediBoss/SDA/README.md

 - [x] Correctly fetch category of a word
 - [x] Add Light and Night Mode theme
 - [x] Remove spaces in searched word
-- [ ] Add view to the app that gives credit to the Oxford API
+- [ ] Add view to the app that gives credit to the WORDSAPI API

 ## Contributors